timeglass/snow/README.md

 Windows | ReadDirectoryChangesW | configurable | high
 OSX | FSEvents | yes, not configurable | low

-As you may notice, OSX is the main culprit.
-It forces the implementation to be recursive by default and doesn't provide specifics on how a file changed.
+This 'matrix of hell' makes it difficult to create an abstraction layer on top that is reliable and consistent.

 ##The Solution
-In my opinion one has to simply accept the limitations of FSEvent and use their "something happened in a directory" as the abstraction.
+In my opinion one has to simply accept the approach of FSEvent and use its "something happened in a directory" as the abstraction.
 This effectively delegates the logic for on how to handles events for specific files in that directory to the consumer of the library.

 In practice, this actually makes sense.
 It often up to the implementation to determine what event constitutes a file change anyway: